-Types of Senior Living
+Types of Senior Living Facilities

-Independent Living Facilities
+Independent Living Communities

 Key points about independent living facilities:

-- Residents maintain their independence;
+- Residents maintain their independence.

-- Activities are often arranged for residents to remain social and stay engaged;
+- Activities are often arranged for residents to remain social and stay engaged.

 Assisted Living Facilities

 ALFs are more regulated, therefore this type of facility is more restrictive than independent living.
 While many seniors are resistant at first, they often wind up loving the environment after acclimating to the change.
 Touring these communities with your loved one is the easiest way to demonstrate that living in an ALF is the right choice.

 Key points about ALFs:

-- Direct assistance is available to those who need support to perform activities of daily living;
+- Direct assistance is available to those who need support to perform activities of daily living.

-- Trained staff members are available 24 hours a day;
+- Trained staff members are available 24 hours a day.

-- This setting is more restrictive than independent living but is still an environment that promotes independence;
+- This setting is more restrictive than independent living but is still an environment that promotes independence.

-- Dependent upon licensing, tiered levels of care may be available to address increasing needs on site;
+- Dependent upon licensing, tiered levels of care may be available to address increasing needs on site.

-Important points about skilled nursing facilities:
+Important points about nursing homes:

 - Skilled nursing care is available 24/7 to provide medical monitoring and full assistance with activities of daily living for individuals with serious health conditions.